• Skip to primary navigation

 • Join Now

-Guitar String Names and Order: Learn them in 3 minutes
+Guitar String Names, Notes & Order: Learn Them in Minutes

 A guitar has 6 strings and each string has a name.
-Learning these names is super important when you're starting out.
+Learning these names is one of the first things you need to do as a guitarist.

-Knowing the string names will help you understand everything from tuning your guitar to reading notation like chord diagrams and guitar TAB.
+Knowing the string names will help you with tuning your guitar, reading chord diagrams, understanding guitar TAB, and communicating with other musicians.

 What are the guitar string names by letter?